ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Software Description:

 ++ WhiteIsland and BoxyRoomChardboard are working Unity projects you can use to build your own app with positional tracking enabled.

+++ VikingVillage is a unity project where a Seurat generated mesh was imported.
+Attention: Some bigger folders are compressed and need to be unzipped bevore starting the project.

 ++ WhiteIsland.apk is an optimised positional tracking app for GearVR which should run smoothly on all devices even the S7.
 See option 1 on how to install.
 Use the controller touchpad to fly forward in viewing direction and the trigger button to enable/disable real world boundary visualisation.